 Acidithiobaccilus ferrooxidans is a bacterium which is commonly found in mines and can be used for bioleaching to harvest energy from metal sulfides.
-These bacteria can be used to clean the silver (sulfide) from the centerpiece by Wenzel Jamnitzer (1549, Rijksmuseum).
+These bacteria can be used to clean the silver (sulfide) from the centrepiece by Wenzel Jamnitzer (1549, Rijksmuseum).

 Other projects include using Azolla as next-generation cash crops.
-Azolla can reduce today's atmospheric concentrations of CO2, produce livestock feed, food and serve as a bio fertilizer and biofuel.
+Azolla can reduce today's atmospheric concentrations of CO2, produce livestock feed, food and serve as a bio-fertiliser and biofuel.
 Furthermore, other projects aim to increase food production and change the set up how consumers choose their fresh attributes (the supermarket as a living organism).

-Interest in Bio Inspired Innovation
+Interest in Bio-Inspired Innovation

-Although BII is a relatively new Master's program, it has already attracted a lot of interest.
-For example, the program appeared in an item on Dutch television.
+Although BII is a relatively new Master's programme, it has already attracted a lot of interest.
+For example, the programme appeared in an item on Dutch television.
 See the press release with the item (in Dutch).
 Our Master's student Brigit van Brenk won the 'Changemaker Challenge' with her research on using fungi to break down waste in wastewater.
 Furthermore, the fact that a team of 1st year BII students (2017) have made it to the finals of the Biomimicry Global Design Challenge attracted a lot of attention as well.